 When a flight attendant walks down the plane aisle advertising all the potential rewards you could earn using their credit card, does your mouth water?

 It’s a nice picture – the ability to plan a vacation that is paid for completely by purchases you are already making.

-But in order to secure a card with rewards like that, or to get a host of other credits such as personal loans, you have to know your credit score.
+But in order to secure a card with rewards like that, or to get a host of other financial services such as installment loans, you have to know your credit score.
 It’s the biggest factor at play for the approval or denial of your application.

-Many people have no idea what their credit score is.
+You may have no idea what your credit score is, and you might want to take out a no credit check loan.
+Before you take that step, it would be wise to get a better understanding of what your credit score is, and what you might qualify for.
 Fortunately, there are a lot of websites out there that promise to make finding out and improving your credit score easy.

 One of the biggest ones out there is Credit Karma with sixty million members.